 Most of your needs will be met by the Canon R6.

-For street photography, the most fantastic camera will offer a better in-the-moment photographic experience.
+The most fantastic camera for street photography will offer a better in-the-moment photographic experience.

 Being present in the moment, pounding the pavement, and waiting for that ideal moment when everything comes together are all essential components of street photography.

-We could talk about the best camera ever made for street photography all day long.
+We could talk about the best camera ever made for street photography all day.